intel-iot-devkit/intel-iot-examples-datastore/README.md

 Enter the name for your new web application.

-Click on the "Save" button.
+Click on the "Create" button.
 Your new web application will be created.

 ### Create New Redis Cache